1. Home/

 • Improvement of the first-time-right rate

-• Reduction of wait times between process steps
+• Reduction of waiting times between process steps

 • Optimization of resource utilization